benlesh/RxEmber/README.md

 `Ember.bindTo` will set up a subscription to the observable in the property whose name you supply.
 Because it sets up a subscription, that subscription needs to be "disposed" of.
-The disposal is wired up to happen on `willDestroy` of the object. **RxEmber.bindTo is really meant to be used with Components.** If you do use the RxEmber bindTo helper with other Ember Object types, you will need to ensure `.destroy()` is called on those objects.
+The disposal is wired up to happen on `willDestroy` of the object. **RxEmber.helpers.bindTo is really meant to be used with Components.** If you do use the RxEmber bindTo helper with other Ember Object types, you will need to ensure `.destroy()` is called on those objects.